AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-iccblackpointcompensation.md

 ---
 description: Blackpoint compensation.
 Specifies whether blackpoint compensation should be applied to color conversions when no explicit selection is made with icc=.
-seo-description: Blackpoint compensation.
-Specifies whether blackpoint compensation should be applied to color conversions when no explicit selection is made with icc=.
-seo-title: IccBlackPointCompensation
 solution: Experience Manager
 title: IccBlackPointCompensation
-uuid: 58d92a02-778f-41cf-846a-3a25d4376ec6
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---